Interpersonal Non-violence:

 a class and conversation about how the science of complexity informs how we understand and address injustice in all aspects of our lives, including our most intimate relationships.

 I have been teaching a version of this course for many years now.
-This presentation of the course features expanded use of new tools for distance learning and much more robust exploration of the science that informs the practice.
+This iteration of the course features expanded use of new tools for distance learning and much more robust exploration of the science that informs the practice.

 The learning tools include: